Netanyahu hails 'new era' with Brazil

 Netanyahu said Bolsonaro represented a "big change" for Brazil, which for decades had center-left and center-right governments that aligned with international consensus on the Israeli-Palestinian conflict and the status of Jerusalem.
 In 2010 the country recognized a Palestinian state.

-Israel claims all of Jerusalem as its capital, while the Palestinians see eastern Jerusalem as the capital of its future state.
+Israel claims all of Jerusalem as its capital, while the Palestinians see eastern Jerusalem as the capital of their future state.

 - Embassy decision -

-After his October election, Bolsonaro reaffirmed an election promise to move his country's embassy to Jerusalem, earning praise at the time from Netanyahu, who called it a "historic" announcement.
+After his October election, Bolsonaro reaffirmed a campaign promise to move his country's embassy to Jerusalem, earning praise at the time from Netanyahu, who called it a "historic" announcement.

 But Bolsonaro later backtracked by saying "it hasn't been decided yet."
 An embassy transfer could put at risk lucrative Brazilian poultry and halal meat exports to Arab countries.